Admission for the January 2025 academic session is ongoing Apply Now!

 • Discuss the behavioural aspect of budgeting and budgetary control, and explore strategic performance management in evaluating and improving organisational performance;

-• Evaluate and apply cost reduction and control techniques for the efficiency of business operations and discuss the use of spreadsheet applications in Performance Management.
+• Evaluate and apply cost reduction and control techniques for the efficiency of business operations;

 Taxation I 3